American Water Spaniel vs Anatolian Shepherd: Complete Comparison (2026)

 Health and Lifespan Comparison

 American Water Spaniel has a typical lifespan of 10-14 years, while Anatolian Shepherd lives approximately 11-13 years.
 Health profiles differ significantly between these dogs.
 American Water Spaniel is predisposed to breed-specific conditions, with associated veterinary costs for monitoring and treatment.
-Anatolian Shepherd faces its own health challenges including Orthopedic Conditions, Eye Conditions, Other Concerns.
+Anatolian Shepherd faces its own health challenges including orthopedic problems, Eye Conditions, Other Concerns.
 American Water Spaniel has 1 documented predispositions compared to 3 for Anatolian Shepherd, though condition count alone doesn't determine overall health burden—severity and treatability matter more.
 Insurance considerations differ between the two dogs based on these risk profiles.
 Prospective owners should discuss breed-specific health screening with a veterinarian before making their decision.

 Best for Low-Maintenance Health